ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 To investigate if this was a labeling issue, we decided to generate an interactive map, allowing us to see where exactly all our locations are located.
 And this confirmed that we did indeed not have any singleplayer data in Bermuda.
 Unfortunately, we can only speculate about the reasons for this one-sided omission.

 ![heatmap|400](./images/Heatmap.png)
+*Figure 5: Heatmap of the distribution around the world, 2024*
 ## Data processing

 ### Resizing of the images